okantorun/16-bit-MIPS-CPU/README.md

 This is an implementation of [MIPS32](https://www.mips.com/products/architectures/mips32-2/) using Quartus II, Verilog and ModelSim.

 ## Overview
 MiniMIPS is a small version of the processor with MIPS architecture and made with verilog.
 In  MiniMIPS, there are 8 registers each holding 32 bit numbers.
 The instruction width is 16 bits instead of 32 bits in MIPS.
-There are two types of instructions in MiniMIPS and there are 15 different types of instructions.
+There are two types of instructions and there are 15 different types of instructions in MiniMIPS.

 ## CPU Design